The “Millionaire Tax” Passes Key Step

 by Cynthia Stewart, Advocacy Chair Emeritus, LWV of Washington

 The thorniest issue this legislative session, which pervades all others, is the revenue shortfall relative to the funding required to sustain needed services.
-Because Washington state has the second most regressive tax structure in the US, no way exists under the current system to raise adequate revenue.

 The LWVWA has made SB 6346 a top priority because it affects all other proposals with any fiscal impact, and because it is consistent with the League position on taxes: Support action to obtain a balanced tax structure that is fair, adequate, flexible, and has a sound economic effect.